mlodycegla/steam-profile-viewer/README.md

 It's pretty broken so not every steam profile will work

+And an important thing to mention is that it may not work at all because of CORS, to fix this simply download a browser extension that bypasses CORS and then it will work properly

 How to use?
 ---
 First of all you will need a steamID.